Adult Strabismus Treatment in Newtown Square

 There is a common misconception that surgically treating adult strabismus may result in persistent double vision, so many patients are told it is too risky to perform.
 Persistent double vision after adult strabismus surgery is, in fact, exceedingly rare, and is not an indication to not pursue surgery.
 All specific surgical risks and benefits will be discussed in detail at the time of your evaluation.

 Schedule an Appointment for Adult Strabismus Treatment in Newtown Square, PA

 Dealing with adult strabismus can be overwhelming, At Pediatric Ophthalmology & Strabismus Associates we not only specialize in eye care for adults but for the whole family.
 Our highly-trained ophthalmologist and optometrist will take the time to diagnose your symptoms and discover the best treatment option for you.
-If you are an adult with strabismus in Newton Square, Glens Mills, West Chester, Wayne, Bryn Mawr, Havertown, and Broomall, PA please contact our office at (610) 347-7672 today to schedule an evaluation to determine your best treatment options.
+If you are an adult with strabismus in Newtown Square, Glens Mills, West Chester, Wayne, Bryn Mawr, Havertown, and Broomall, PA please contact our office at (610) 347-7672 today to schedule an evaluation to determine your best treatment options.